Click here for a PDF version of the CABB Bylaws or view the web version below.

 Officers and Executive Committee

-Section 6.01 Titles and Numbers.
-There shall be four officers of the Association and they shall be the President, Incoming President, Secretary, and Treasurer.
+There shall be four officers of the Association and they shall be the President, President-elect, Secretary and Treasurer.

-The role of the Executive Committee is to function as an advisory group to the President, to supervise the Executive Director – including compensation and performance and to manage CABB’s relationship with the IBBA.
+The role of the Executive Committee is to function as an advisory group to the President, to set the Executive Director’s – compensation and evaluate their performance, and to manage CABB’s relationship with the IBBA.

-Section 6.07 Vice President Duties.
-The Vice President shall in the absence or inability of the President to act, perform all the necessary duties of the President.
+The President-Elect shall in the absence of the President, perform all the necessary duties of the President.
 These duties will cease upon the return of the President.
-The Vice President may also be assigned other duties as the Board sees fit to assign.
+The President-Elect may also be assigned other duties as the Board sees fit to assign.